cyrus-and/trace/README.md

 =====

 Start or attach to a process and monitor a customizable set of parameters (CPU, I/O, etc.).
-The generated output uses a easily parsable tabular format and is ready to use out of the box with tools like [R][r].
+The generated output uses a easily parsable tabular format, which can be used out of the box with tools like [R][r].

 Examples
 --------